saryazdi/Duckietown-Object-Detection-LFV/README.md

       The parameters might need to be retuned on different versions of the simulator and on different duckiebot calibration configurations.
 Luckily, there is a pipeline in place to change the parameters as the code is running and see the effects right away.
    <br/><br/>

-   If running in simulation, first run the below command to get a bash in the container running your code:
+   If running in simulation, first run the below command to get a bash in the container running your code (hint: if you do not know the container name, run ```docker ps``` to see a name list of all of the currently running containers):

       $ docker exec -it <CONTAINER_NAME> /bin/bash
    If running on hardware, first run the below command to get a bash in the container running your code: